 "For those with cool skin tones, I always recommend shades of blonde like ash, sand, beige, or platinum, which lack the yellow undertones that can make a client look sallow," shares colorist Malcolm Cuthbert from NYC's Suite Caroline Salon.

-Expert tip: Going to the light side has some drawbacks, namely… damage.
-So, do as Cuthbert does and try sticking with styling tools that will be as easy on your lightened tresses as possible.
+Expert tip: Going to the light side has some drawbacks, namely damage.
+So do as Cuthbert does and try sticking with styling tools that will be as easy on your lightened tresses as possible.
 "I love the T3 Cura Luxe Hair Dryer ($250), which uses IonAir technology.
-It dries hair quickly—which prevents excess damage—and delivers soft, frizz-free results all while extending color by sealing the cuticle layer of the hair."
+It dries hair quickly—which prevents excess damage—and delivers soft, frizz-free results all while extending color by sealing the cuticle layer of the hair," he says.

 According to Nine Zero One Salon colorist Anthony Holguin, Emma Roberts (a salon regular) has the right idea with her flattering champagne-hued tresses.
 "Nikki Lee, one of the owners of our salon, does a great job with keeping Emma light and champagney and not too ashy, since she has such light, cool-toned skin," he explains to us.
 Model Soo Joo Park is another gorgeous example.

 Another piece of advice from Holguin: Consider striking a strategic and flattering balance between silver and ash.
 "My one warning to blondes is to avoid going 100% white or ashy unless you're doing a cool, fashion-forward silver moment.
-Otherwise, the result can wash you out."
+Otherwise, the result can wash you out," he says.

 Expert tip: "I really enjoy the Evo Fabuloso Color Intensifying Conditioner ($35) for maintaining your blonde hair color.
 The line has everything from a beige to a purple to a red to a brown.
 Essentially, it's a take-home conditioner that helps extend the longevity of your color—it's kind of like a toner at home," Holguin says.